RUL 05.67.603 – College of Natural Resources Contract, Reappointment, Promotion and Tenure Standards and Procedures

 8.5 Voting

-8.5.1 The first year member from each department serving of the CRPTC will vote only at the department level on cases from their home department.
+8.5.2.
+The first-year (of the two-year term on the CRPTC) tenure track member from each department serving on the CRPTC will vote only at the department level on cases from their home department.
 These members will participate fully in the deliberations, but will not be included in the total eligible CRPTC’s votes for these cases.
-Professional faculty members serving on the CRPTC will only vote at the department level on cases from their home department.
-Professional faculty members will only be eligible to vote on cases of professional faculty in their same track.

-8.5.2 The second year member from each department serving on the CRPTC will vote only at the college level on cases from their home department.
+8.5.3.
+The second-year (of the two-year term on the CRPTC) tenure track member from each department serving on the CRPTC will vote only at the college level on cases from their home department.
 These members may participate in the deliberations at the department level, but will not be included in the total DVF votes for these cases.
-Professional faculty members serving on the CRPTC will vote at the college level on cases that are not from their home department.
-Professional faculty members will only be eligible to vote on cases of professional faculty in their same track.